ctigeek/InvokeMySqlCmd/README.md

 ## Command Parameters

 * `-Query`  The SQL query to run.
-This is required unless InputFile is included. ~~If you are piping anything into this cmdlet, it will go into the Query parameter.~~ <-- coming soon.
+This is required unless InputFile is included.
+If you are piping a string into this cmdlet, it will go into the Query parameter.
 * `-Username` (required) The MySql username to use.
 * `-Password` (required) The MySql password for the user.
 * `-QueryTimeout` The timeout for the sql command.
 Default is 30 seconds.